waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis:** Solving the (6, 16) boulder puzzle will clear the barrier at (10, 13) and open the path to the ladder at (2, 2).
 - **Attempt 1 (Boulder at 6, 16):** My solver confirms this is the correct boulder.
 The plan is to push it down, then right, to navigate it towards the switch at (18, 14).
   - Step 1: Pushed boulder from (6, 16) down to (6, 17).
 Success.
+  - Step 2: Pushed boulder from (6, 17) to (10, 16), but this was a mistake.
+- **Attempt 2 (Boulder at 10, 16):** My solver confirms this is still the correct boulder.
+The new plan is to push it up and then right, navigating around the central platform to reach the switch at (18, 14).